UshnahAbbasi/Memory_Usage/README.md

 # Memory_Usage

 There is a postgresql server running on my personal computer.
-The txt file contains the commands used to create the table.
 - database: db_ushnah
 - user: ushnah
 - password: abbasi